thelastbobo/UserDetails/README.md

 # UserDetails

-Run npm install in the root folder
+1.Run npm install in the root folder
-Open UserDetails.sln
+2.Open UserDetails.sln
-Run the application
+3.Run the application